nasa/openmct/docs/src/guide/index.md

 This set may contain up to two different objects: The  _view proxy_, which is used to make changes to the view as a whole, and the _selected object_, which is used to represent some state within the view.
-(Future versions of Open MCT Web may support multiple selected objects.)
+(Future versions of Open MCT may support multiple selected objects.)

 The `selection` object made available during Edit mode has the following